PH-KDX/flightplandb-py/readme.md

   * Plan - All the commands in here have to do with flight planning.
   * Airport - These commands fetch info about airports, rather than flight plans.

-Information is passed to or from the library as nested native Python dicts, lists, etc. This is converted to and from JSON by the library for interaction with the API.

 Authentication occurs using the HTTPBasicAuth scheme.
 An API token is passed, referred to in here as `key`, as the username only.
 No password is used.
 It is recommended to keep the token outside of your code, using something like `python-dotenv`.

 When using this wrapper, `key` needs to be passed as the first argument for every request.

 This wrapper does not support changing the units in which the flight plans are returned to anything other than aviation units, and that's not on the to-do list.
 Feel free to implement it yourself in a branch, however, and push the changed branch back to main.

+##Data format
+###General
+Information is passed to or from the library as nested native Python dicts, lists, etc. This is converted to and from JSON by the library for interaction with the API.

 All commands in this wrapper return two variables: `headers`, which is the response headers, and `result`, which is the message response returned by the server.
 Both consist of native Python structures.

+###Header
 A typical header dict looks as follows.
 Note that choosing pages or units has not been implemented in this wrapper, so the units, for instance, will always be `AVIATION`.
 When headers are not applicable to the response, they will not be included.
 In the code examples in this file, I have placed the intended value of each field and its type between `<>` brackets. :
 ```
 {